eatme-global/internal-documentation/docs/intro.md

 We encourage everyone to contribute to our documentation and blog platform.
 Here's how:

-1. **Request Access**: Contact IT for credentials to edit content on https://app.dhub.dev
+1. **Request Access**: Contact IT for to gain access to manage content on this website
-2. **Find the Right File**: Locate the document or blog post you want to edit
+2. **Find the Right File**: Locate the document or blog post you want to edit or create a new on under the correct category
 3. **Make Your Changes**: Follow the tutorials in the docs section for guidance
-4. **Submit for Review**: Create a pull request directly from the dhub site
+4. **Submit for Review**: Publish the changes
 5. **Automatic Deployment**: Approved changes will be automatically published to the live site

 ## Need Help?